hmisonne/ReactNative_GroceryApp/README.md

 # GroceryApp

-This app allows user to add products to their shopping list and browse recipe.
+This is my very first mobile app that I developed from scratch with React Native!
+As a first project, I decided to build a Grocery List to add products to a shopping list and toggle a button to mark items as added to cart.
+I thought about this idea as I was getting bored of sending grocery list by text to my partner which was redundant, sometimes confusing, and not very organized!
+The idea of this app was to solve this issue and also provide advanced features such as browsing recipes and being able to add all the ingredients to the grocery list.

+This project covers the main features of a React Native app:
+- Use of React Components
+- Navigation between screens
+- Ability to Create, Read, Update and Delete element
+- State Management
+- Retrieve and process data from API call
+- Use of Redux : Reducer, Action, Store

-It is built with React Native and is only running on Android devices and Android emulators at the moment.
+It is currently only able to run on Android devices and Android emulators.

 ## Screens